corserp/back/index.md

-# The reason I code is to communicate
+# The reason I code is to run game